Sulamke/base_link/README.md

-# URDF Robot
-This is a URDF robot.
-The wheels aren't in the correct place for some reason.
-I put in the correct placements and orientations, but they still appear center.
-Using the launch file everything should run.

-Use the same launch file from the last lab to launch the previous xacro file
+Use the launch file located in the urdf_pkg
+In the RVIZ set the configuration to Target Frame if you want to see how the viewer operates Included in the package is the map data for the 5th floor of Glennan Using the same robot from the previous assignment, we can use the sensory data to view the map from its perspective